susom/mirc-ctp/README.md

 ## MIRC-CTP IRT Anonymization and Filter scripts

+**DISCLAIMER: These anonymization scripts are only provided for testing the MIRC-CTP DICOM file output with your application.
+They are not intended to be used in a clinical or research setting, and should be considered incomplete test samples.
+DICOM files filtered through this program and associated scripts are not guaranteed to be free of PHI.**

 This project contains baseline MIRC-CTP de-identification and filtering scripts used within Stanford IRT-RIT for anonymizing DICOM studies at scale.
 Use these scripts to verify that the Stanford IRT-RIT de-identification pipeline produces output acceptable for your study.

 Included in this project is the MIRC-CTP command-line [DicomAnonymizerTool](https://github.com/johnperry/DicomAnonymizerTool) which allows de-identification of DICOM studies without installing the entire MIRC-CTP application.
 The Stanford IRT-RIT anonymization pipeline uses this same library.